 A decade ago, this type of interaction would have been considered repulsive.
 The number of telehealth visits jumped from 22 million in 2016 to 30 million in 2017.
 That number is expected to increase.
 A Harvard Business Review survey showed that 97 percent of patients were satisfied with the telehealth experience, and 74 percent felt the tool improved their relationship with a healthcare provider.

 It indicates the technology is moving in the right direction.
-The typical fee for a telemedicine visit is somewhere between $49 to $99 for each consult.
+The typical telemedicine visit fee is between $49 to $99 for each consult.
 It is a popular alternative for those who are uninsured and underinsured.
 A telehealth visit costs substantially less than a traditional doctor visit, excluding emergency visits.

 With nearly 240 million Americans as customers, the smartphone has made telemedicine a promising healthcare trend.
 Doctors and patients use smartphones to connect through telecare apps for a quick virtual consultation.
 It replaces an office visit through telemedicine platforms.

 The biggest obstacle is the laws in the U.S. have not caught up with technology.
-When visiting an office, physicians use a specific billing code to generate an insurance provider invoice.
+Physicians use a specific billing code when visiting an office to generate an insurance provider invoice.

 They do the same for a phone consultation.
 Some states enacted laws that require equal reimbursement for telemedicine consultations and in-person visits, but there is no telemedicine-associated billing code at the federal level.